 Thank you for helping our LVC Food Pantry!

-Please join us in extending a heartfelt thank you to the foundations and organizations which blessed the food pantry in 2018.
-A memorial gift was donated from The Robert A. Schatz Fund to our Lancaster Vineyard Food Pantry through the Fairfield County Foundation.
-These monies will be used to repair the floor, and replace aging freezers and air conditioners at the pantry.
-We also received funds from the George and Dollie F. Zimpfer Fund to purchase food for the Pantry.
-The Cordle Cares Foundation, City of Lancaster Community Grants, and the South Central Power Foundation have provided grants for milk and eggs.
-Target and Save-a-Lot contribute food as partners of the pantry.
+Please join us in extending a heartfelt thank you to the foundations and organizations which blessed the food pantry in 2019.
+We received funds from the George and Dollie F. Zimpfer Fund and Wal-Mart to purchase food for the Pantry.
+The Cordle Cares Foundation, City of Lancaster Community Grants, and the South Central Power Foundation provided grants for milk and eggs.
+Target and Save-a-Lot continue to contribute food as partners of the pantry.
 It is with these acts of generosity that we will be able to better serve our clients at the Lancaster Vineyard Food Pantry.